- Why We Exist

-1) Young adults between the ages of 16-24 that have been impacted by the foster care and juvenile justice systems.
+Between the ages of 16-24 who have been impacted by “disruptive systems,” such as the foster care and juvenile justice systems.

-2) Organizations who are doing great work to connect these now young adults to the positive support and resources needed for a long and successful life.
+That provide direct service, engage in community organizing, advocacy and/or capacity building to connect these youth to the positive support and resources needed for a long and successful life.

-1) We support organizations whose work directly connects youth to the people and services they need to become self-sustaining adults.
+We support the expansion and solidification of organizations whose work directly connects to youth and the people and services they need.

 Awarded since 2001

-Youth residing in juvenile detention, correctional or residential facilities in 2013*
+Youth residing in juvenile detention, correctional and/or residential facilities in the U.S.*